Roy Frankhouser: Later years

 Frankhouser fought with Lancaster, Pennsylvania, officials in 2001 over their restrictions on demonstrations by the KKK.
 He called himself a spokesman for the American Knights of the Ku Klux Klan; however, doubts were expressed in both the KKK and anti-hate communities over whether Frankhouser had any actual connection to the group.

 Death

-Frankhouser died of a heart attack at the Spruce Manor Nursing Home in West Reading, Pennsylvania, where he had resided since 2006.
-He had no known survivors.
-There was a parade in Reading, PA a few days later.
+Frankhouser died of natural causes on May 15, 2009, at the Spruce Manor Nursing Home in West Reading, Pennsylvania, where he had resided since 2006.